AlexeiRozhenko/task_app/README.md

-# Task tracker
+# Full-stack app

-This is a simple FastAPI application that allows you to manage your tasks.
+This is a full-stack FastAPI application that allows you to manage your tasks.
 It features a backend API, a PostgreSQL database, and is served with Nginx in a Dockerized environment for easy deployment.

 Key Features: